paulinemarg/meet/README.md

 ## Quick Start 🚀

-The app can be viewed [here](https://paulinemarg.github.io/meet-app/).
-To run it locally yourself, clone the repository, and complete the following steps:
+To run the app locally, clone the repository, and complete the following steps:

 ### Install dependencies